 Rosebud Man Indicted for Failure to Register as a Sex Offender

-United States Attorney Ron Parsons announced that a Rosebud, South Dakota, man has been indicted by a federal grand jury for Failure to Register as a Sex Offender.
+Acting United States Attorney Dennis Holmes announced that a Rosebud, South Dakota, man has been indicted by a federal grand jury for Failure to Register as a Sex Offender.

-Left Hand Bull was convicted of Aggravated Sexual Abuse of a Minor in August 2009.
+Kimmel was convicted of Sexual Abuse of a Minor in 2005.
 As a result of this conviction, he is required to register as a sex offender.
-It is alleged that between February 9, 2019, and March 5, 2019, Left Hand Bull, a person required to register under the Sex Offender Registration and Notification Act, and a sex offender by reason of conviction under Federal Law, failed to properly register as a sex offender and update his registration.
+It is alleged that between February 10, 2021, and April 1, 2021, Kimmel, a person required to register under the Sex Offender Registration and Notification Act, and a sex offender by reason of conviction under Federal Law, failed to properly register as a sex offender and update his registration.

-The charge is merely an accusation and Left Hand Bull is presumed innocent until and unless proven guilty.
+The charge is merely an accusation and Kimmel is presumed innocent until and unless proven guilty.